frankxgao/eFuseWorkSample/README.md

  1. Click on Add a local project
  2. Navigate to the eFuseWorkSample folder in Project path
  3. Click Finished
+ 4. Change the Chromedriver executable path in `System.setProperty("webdriver.chrome.driver", "C://Your Chromedriver.exe dir")`
- 4. Change `eFuseEmail` to a working eFuse login
+ 5. Change `eFuseEmail` to a working eFuse login
- 5. Change `eFusePassword` with the password
+ 6. Change `eFusePassword` with the password
- 6. Run the test script
+ 7. Run the test script

 [![Watch the video](https://i.imgur.com/M54Ze7h.png)](https://youtu.be/dWOaTaMvqtU)